idapt/idapt/backend/app/engine/react_agent_system_prompt.md

 Observation: tool response
 ```

 You should keep repeating the above format till you have enough information to answer the question without using any more tools.
+You MUST NOT use the tools with an empty input.
 At that point, you MUST respond in one of the following two formats:

 ```
 Thought: I can answer without using any more tools.